Pace captured following high-speed pursuit

 The report states surveillance footage from New Era Bank shows a black or dark gray passenger car in lane three of the bank's drive-thru during the event.
 The vehicle's description matched Pace's car when he was stopped by police in Park Hills later that day.
 The man also reportedly had $3,500 cash on his person, and a paper copy of the New Era Bank account owner's driver's license taped onto a Missouri Driver License of another individual.

-Following Thursday morning's pursuit, Pace was booked at the St. Francois County Jail, and a $200,000 bond was set in the newly filed case.
+Following the Jan.
+13 pursuit, Pace was booked at the St. Francois County Jail, and a $200,000 bond was set in the newly filed case.
 If released on bond, the man is ordered to comply with GPS and pretrial monitoring.

 According to court records, Pace has felony convictions for stealing, second-degree burglary, leaving the scene of an accident, and two counts of resisting arrest.

 Investigations are ongoing, and officials have said Pace could potentially be charged with additional crimes.
-The Sheriff's Department officials said they would like to thank the Farmington Police Department for their help in bringing Pace to justice.
+The St. Francois County Sheriff's Department officials said they would like to thank the Farmington Police Department for their help in bringing Pace to justice.

 Bobby Radford is a reporter for the Daily Journal.
 He can be reached at bradford@dailyjournalonline.com